 There are two key messages from data discovery marketing.
 First, we know that you really love Microsoft Excel.
 And second, you’re not very fond of your IT department.
 Even vendors such as SAP have picked up on these two points in their messaging for their own year-old data discovery tool, SAP Lumira (formerly known as SAP Visual Intelligence).
 Side note- apparently focus groups held a higher opinion of Crystal Reports than BusinessObjects (see ad below)?

 Data discovery tools are desktop tools, not the web-based tools that IT departments prefer (hence their aversion to deploying existing desktop tools like SAP Web Intelligence Rich Client and Live Office).
 The main point about data discovery is that Fred in accounting can get the CFO’s corporate card and purchase a single desktop license without IT even knowing about it.
 Fred first heard about the tool from Susan, an accountant at another local company.
 The attractiveness of the tool begins long before Fred even launches the program for the first time- it begins with the buying experience.
 Word spreads at the water cooler that Fred has a cool new tool on his desktop and soon everybody wants their own copy.
-The data discovery vendors call this their “land and expand” sales strategy.
+The data discovery vendors call this their “land and expand” sales strategy (see my related article, Land and Expand).
 Need to collaborate?
 Easy, the data discovery vendors also have cloud solutions that can be purchased and deployed, once again without corporate IT.
 Want to throw a bone to IT?
 OK, we may have an enterprise product that we can chat about.

 While conventional wisdom may show that data discovery vendors need to grow up, or even be acquired by the enterprise vendors, existing users are happy with the status quo.
 User frustration with the enterprise BI platforms and the IT departments that deploy them is driving the adoption of data discovery tools.
 But the situation isn’t unique to the BI market.